Everyone loves the party game/icebreaker “two truths and a lie.”

 There are three categories of federal spending: mandatory spending, discretionary spending, and net interest on the debt.

 Mandatory spending refers to spending mandated by law that is outside of the congressional budget process.
 In 2020, mandatory spending was $4.6 trillion – or about 70 percent of all spending.
 Also called, entitlements, benefits from these programs are required to be paid out by law to eligible recipients.

 Social Security, Medicare, and Medicaid dominate mandatory spending, but it also includes other social safety net programs such as the Supplemental Nutrition Assistance Program (SNAP or food stamps), unemployment compensation, and some veterans benefits.

-Discretionary spending, or spending that Congress controls through the annual appropriations process, accounts for a little less than a third of all federal spending ($1.2 trillion).
-Defense is the biggest discretionary expense, but funding levels for everything from education and housing to transportation and international affairs is negotiated by Congress each year.
+Discretionary spending, or spending that Congress controls through the annual appropriations process, accounts for less than a quarter of all federal spending ($1.6 trillion).
+Defense is the biggest discretionary expense ($726.2 billion), but funding levels for everything from education and housing to transportation and international affairs is negotiated by Congress each year.

 The interest on the national debt is how much the federal government must pay on outstanding public debt each year.

 There’s a popular misperception that the United States supports every nation but neglects the needs of its citizens at home.
 This misperception is false.

 We spend just $67.7 billion of discretionary spending on international affairs, which lags behind at least six other spending areas like education, transportation, and justice.

 Foreign spending also pales in comparison to mandatory spending programs for the poor and vulnerable in our nation.
 For example, we paid out $1.1 trillion in Social Security benefits to retirees and the disabled, we spent $776.2 billion on healthcare for elderly and poor Americans, and we gave out $476 billion in aid to Americans including food stamps, unemployment, housing, and cash payments.